marinaaisa/workshop-nuxt-blog/README.md

 ## 👉 Step 2: Translate it to Spanish

 1. Do the same inside `contents/es/blog/` and write a new markdown file with your translated blog post.
-Remember to translate the name of the file as well. `id` has to be the same as the one in English.
+Remember to translate the name of the file as well.
 Example:

+**Important: `id` has to be the same as the one in English.**

     ```
       ---